jk-oster/obsidian-thought-stream/README.md

 If you want to install this plugin manually, use the following steps:

-1. Download `manifest.json`, `main.js`, `styles.css` from the [GitHub repository](https://github.com/jk-oster/obsidian-thought-stream/releases) into the `plugins/whisper` folder within your Obsidian vault.
+1. Download `manifest.json`, `main.js`, `styles.css` from the [GitHub repository](https://github.com/jk-oster/obsidian-thought-stream/releases) into the `plugins/obsidian-thought-stream` folder within your Obsidian vault.
 2. Click on `Reload plugins` button inside `Settings > Community plugins`.
-3. Locate the "Whisper" plugin and enable it.
+3. Locate the "Thought Stream" plugin and enable it.
 4. In the plugin settings include your OpenAI API key.

 ## 🤩 Say Thank You